Sunday, October 18, 2009

 Red meat raises risk of all kinds of death

-WASHINGTON (Reuters) – People who eat the most red meat and the most processed meat have the highest overall risk of death from all causes, including heart disease and cancer, U.S. researchers reported on Monday.
+People who eat the most red meat and the most processed meat have the highest overall risk of death from all causes, including heart disease and cancer.

 The National Cancer Institute study is one of the largest to look at the highly controversial and emotive issue of whether eating meat is indeed bad for health.